Tibetan Medicine

 Main Tibetan Medicine Theory

-1. According to Tibetan medical theory, there are three principles of function (three major factors) in the human body, namely Loong, Tree-pa, and Pay-genn and seven material bases as well as three excretions.
-The three principles of function dominate and control the movement of the seven material bases and the three types of excreta.
-Under normal conditions, the three major factors maintain balance and play the role of dominating and controlling the normal physiological activities of the human body.
-Once the three major factors are out of balance, it will cause diseases in the human body.
+1. According to Tibetan medical theory, there are Three Fundamental Principles (three energies) in the human body, namely Loong (wind/air, marked in blue), Tripa (fire, marked in red), and Beken (earth and water, marked in yellow); and seven material bases as well as three excretions.
+The three fundamental principles dominate and control the movement of the seven material bases and the three types of excreta.
+Under normal conditions, the three major causes maintain balance and play the role of dominating and controlling the normal physiological activities of the human body.
+Once the three causes are out of balance, it will cause diseases in the human body.
 With the changes of the three factors, the types of diseases, location, and severity are also different.
 In this case, the three major factors play the role of pathological mechanisms.
 Through the function of Loong, blood circulates to the whole body.
 If there is blood without the function of Loong, the blood will stop flowing without power.
 If there is Loong without blood, the body will dry up.
 When the blood and loong are exhausted, the body would be lifeless.

 - Three principles of function: